bastienbosser/raspberry_project/cluster.md

 ### First: Some requirement

-On each raspberry pie execute the following commands:
+On each raspberry pi execute the following commands:

     sudo -i